Hydro EMPowerment Network

 The Hydro Empowerment Network aims to facilitate knowledge sharing between actors in the field of micro hydro power in South and South East Asia to reach the goal of achieving the broader standardisation and dissemination of micro hydro power in these regions.

 The third annual gathering of the Hydro Empowerment Network of South / Southeast Asia (HPNet) took place from 22nd until 25th of November 2016 at the Nepal Micro Hydropower Development Association (NMHDA) in Kathmandu, Nepal.
 This is a region long advanced in micro hydro but recently devastated by natural and political calamity.
-In addition to learning from Nepal's micro hydro advances, members have chosen Nepal for the most recent gathering as a show of solidarity and support for Nepal's rehabilitation.
+In addition to learning from Nepal's micro hydro advances, members have chosen Nepal for last year's gathering as a show of solidarity and support for Nepal's rehabilitation.

 The network intends to facilitate knowledge exchange and transfer to specifically meet the actual needs and knowledge gaps of the network members.
 Three different levels of activities and exchange are envisaged: